dougeby/IntuneDocs/intune/app-sdk-ios.md

 * ADALRedirectScheme
 * ADALCacheKeychainGroupOverride

-If your app already uses ADAL, the following configurations are required:
+If your app already uses ADAL or MSAL, the following configurations are required:

 1. In the project’s Info.plist file, under the **IntuneMAMSettings** dictionary with the key name `ADALClientId`, specify the client ID to be used for ADAL calls.